bhauman/figwheel-main/docs/reloadable_code.md

 ```

 This will fix most situations where you have code that is relying on a
 definition that has local state.
-Keep in mind though that if you
+It is important to remember that if
-change the code that is wrapped in a `defonce` you won't see the
+you change the code that is wrapped in a `defonce` you won't see the
 changes, because the identifier won't be redefined.

 #### Page initialization

-Often you will want to initialize a several and kick off your program
+Often you will want to initialize several things and kick off your
-when you load the the root file of your program.
-Any you don't want to
+program when you load the the root file of your program.

-perform this initialization every time the initializtion code gets
+You normally won't want to run this initialization every time the file
-reloaded.
+that holds the initialization code gets reloaded.

-This can be solved with a `defonce` as well.
+This problem can also be solved with a `defonce`.

 ```clojure
 (defonce initialize-block